Logic-Based AI: Enhancing Explainability and Trust

 Inference Engine

-The inference engine acts as the logical engine of the expert system.
-It is responsible for processing the rules in the knowledge base in conjunction with the input data to generate conclusions.
-The inference engine applies logical reasoning to determine which rules are relevant and how they should be applied.
-There are two common types of reasoning mechanisms used in inference engines: forward chaining and backward chaining.
+The inference engine is an expert system's reasoner.
+The inference engine uses rules from the knowledge base and facts entered in to make conclusions.
+An inference engine applies logical reasoning to determine which rules to apply and how to apply them.
+Two of the most fundamental kinds of reasoning mechanisms used in inference engines are forward chaining and backward chaining.

-Forward Chaining: This starts with known facts and applies rules to infer new information or conclusions.
+- Forward Chaining: This starts with current facts and applies rules to infer new information, or conclusions.

-Backward Chaining: This begins with a goal or hypothesis and works backward to identify the facts or conditions needed to support the goal.
+- Backward Chaining: This begins with a goal or hypothesis and traces backward to figure out what facts or conditions are needed to establish the goal.

 User Interface